caolan/nodeunit/README.md

   * __failures__ - the number of assertions which failed
   * __duration__ - the time taken for the test to complete in msecs

-For a reference implementation of a test runner, see lib/testrunner.js in the nodeunit project directory.
+For a reference implementation of a test reporter, see lib/reporters/default.js in the nodeunit project directory.

 Sandbox utility